fbpx

 Over-optimization occurs when too many of your backlinks use the same exact anchor text, which can trigger a penalty from Google.
 By using a variety of anchor text, you make your backlink profile appear more natural, which can help to improve your search engine ranking.

-5. Anchor Text Ratio
+5. Anchor Text Ratios

 Anchor text ratio refers to the amount of different anchor texts you have going to your page(s) or website as a whole.
 This is often classified as a percentage.
 For example, you might have 40% branded text – which means 40% of your total backlinks contain branded anchor text.